At Harvard, sexual misconduct allegations prompt questions, retractions and vows to do better

 Earlier this week, two professors of music and African and African American studies, Ingrid T. Monson and Kay K. Shelemay, wrote in the Crimson that the letter was never intended to discourage students from filing complaints and that they have always been in support of “this basic right.”
 “The goal of our letter was to advocate for the improvement of processes guaranteeing the integrity and fairness of Title IX investigations for students and faculty,” they wrote, “whether they be accusers or accused.”

-After the open letter, more than 70 professors signed onto a letter published in the Crimson written “in strong opposition” by Vincent A. Brown, a professor of history and African and African American Studies; Frank Johnson, a professor of history and Germanic languages and literature; and Kirsten A. Weld, a professor of history.
+After the open letter, more than 70 professors signed onto a letter published in the Crimson written “in strong opposition” by Vincent A. Brown, a professor of history and African and African American studies; Frank Johnson, a professor of history and Germanic languages and literature; and Kirsten A. Weld, a professor of history.

 The support made evident that Comaroff is a scholar with a powerful network, they wrote.
 They also pushed back on the suggestion that the university’s existing protections undermined the rights of professors.
 “As faculty, we should be demanding better protections and more expedient, transparent, equitable, and independent investigative procedures.”